Agenda

 Event Time: 9:00 - 10:30 BRT (GMT-3)

-Event Organizers: Food and Agriculture Organization of the United Nations (FAO)
+Event Organizer: Food and Agriculture Organization of the United Nations (FAO)

 Raise awareness about the FAO Youth Constituency and its mandate.